 I did enjoy most of my experience playing through Guns, Gore and Cannoli with the game being much more than I originally had anticipated.
 The story itself was entertaining and the levels filled with great detail.
 The weapons were neat and the way zombies were shot down was also great.
 It's much better to play it with friends though single player wasn't too bad.
 Just quite punishing and overwhelming at times, you can see it become immensely easier with even adding one extra player into the equation.
 Definitely a unique title that brought just the right amount of comedy into the mix of the zombie apocalypse.

-Review Done on Guns, Gore and Cannoli for Xbox One
+Guns, Gore and Cannoli Review on Xbox One

 Review Code Provided by Crazy Monkey Studios